ro2nie/golang-test/TechnicalDecisions.md

 to contain these fields.

 # Testing
-For testing, I decided to use a BDD dependency that allowed me to write feature files and link them to real code.
+For testing, I decided to use GoDog, a BDD dependency that allowed me to write feature files in Gherikin and link them to real code.
 In the tests I tried to cover any edge case I could by passing erroneous data where possible.
-The objective of these tests were not to test the underlying API, but the actual client, to test every possible path, including: making the http requests, marshalling and unmarshalling (of successful and error response), as well as error handling.
+The objective of these tests were not to test the underlying API, but the actual client, in order to test every possible path, (including: making the http requests, marshalling and unmarshalling (of successful and error response), as well as error handling).
-I wanted to make sure that the errors returned by the API would not be swallowed up, but that they would make it all the way up to the errors returned by the 4 functions.
+I wanted to make sure that the errors returned by the API would not be swallowed up, but that they would make it all the way up to the errors returned by the 4 operations.

 # API validation errors repetition
 I noticed that when sending invalid requests to the API, whenever a validation error message appeared, it returned something similar to this: